 Note: Since the introduction of the Three Capes Walk the information provided here is no longer correct and is in the process of being updated.
 Please check with Parks and Wildlife before you hike.

 Hidden away on a seemingly forgotten section of the Tasman Peninsula, Arthur’s Peak stands solemn.
-Reached via the Cape Pillar track from Fortescue Bay, the rough, overgrown and in some cases not existent trail takes 8km over lush button grass plains, before climbing to Arthurs Peak.
+Reached via the Cape Pillar track from Fortescue Bay, the rough, overgrown and in some cases, the nonexistent trail takes 8km over lush button grass plains, before climbing to Arthurs Peak.
 From here you will be rewarded with a secluded and superb view of Crescent Bay to the west and the phenomenal dolomite cliffs of Cape Pillar to the east.

 This is a challenging walk.

 |From Hobart head over the Tasman Bridge and continue on the Arthurs Highway (A9), turning right at the main intersection in Sorell (sign for Tasmanian Peninsula).
 Continue towards Port Arthur, taking the first left after the Tasmanian Devil Park, onto Fortescue Bay Road.
 This 12km gravel road leads to the Fortescue Bay camping area.
 The Arthurs Peak trail begins 200m back before the Rangers Office on the Cape Pillar Track.|

 Heading inland along Cape Pillar track, beginning just before the Fortescue Bay campgrounds, you are immediately sheltered by the impressive forests of the Tasman Penisula.
 Continue a steady climb south along the Cape Pillar heathlands, opening up into lovely dry sclerophyll forests.
 Just over an hour later, you will hopefully discover the Arthurs Peak junction, now unmarked on your righthand side.